TobiasKozel/tklb/external/hiir/readme.txt

 than the standard SSE filters on ancient hardware.

-Similarly, the *NeonOld filters use a different processing scheme and may be faster in some cases, mostly with a high numer of coefficients.
+Similarly, the *NeonOld filters use a different processing scheme and may be faster in some cases, mostly with a high number of coefficients.
 You will have to check the performances on your target architecture with the test application.

-For some reason, with GCC (not Clang), the NEON versions are slow as hell on 32-bit ARM.
-With full optimisation, the FPU versions are faster in almost all cases (tested on Cortex A53 and A72 processors).
+Generally, the versions processing a full SIMD vector in parallel (named with the number of channels between the filter name and the instruction set) are always faster than the FPU versions.
+However, the versions processing single scalars with the help of internal 4-way parallel SIMD processing are sometimes slower than the FPU versions, especially for the lowest filter orders.
+The cause is a strong dependency between the filter output and the input and lane shifting.
+You’ll have to check which one is the fastest, depending on your compiler and target architecture.

 Note that all SIMD versions (except 3DNow!) require the processing objects to be aligned on a 16-, 32- or 64-byte boundary.
 Now this should be automatically taken care of by the compiler anyway, excepted if you use “placement new” for creation.
 Processed data haven’t to be aligned.

+The *Tpl files allow using a custom data type, which can be some kind of wrapper for SIMD vectors, like Array from the Eigen library.
+It should have the floating point semantic.

 As you can see, almost all classes are templates based on the number of coefficients.
 This means it is not possible to change this number at run-time.